UniAdmire Logo

 How to Apply

 Apply directly to universities or through the Universitaly portal for most public universities.
+This is the first step in your step-by-step guide to studying in Italy from Pakistan.

 Key Dates